mobify/astro-scaffold/README.md

   * `app/scaffold-components/deepLinkingServices.js` allows the app to configure deep linking functionality
   * `app/scaffold-components/headerConfig.js` configure the header styles and icons
   * `app/scaffold-components/menuConfig.js` configure the menu items
-* `app/scaffold-controllers/` contains controller objects which manage the business logic of the UX components
+* `app/scaffold-controllers/` contains controller objects which manage the business logic of the UI components
   * `app/scaffold-controllers/cartController.js` manages the webview which contains the cart page
   * `app/scaffold-controllers/cartHeaderController.js` manages the header bar which is displayed in the cart modal
   * `app/scaffold-controllers/cartModalController.js` manages the cart modal which contains a header bar and the cart webview